jogrdd/anki-advanced/editor/README.md

 ### Current Features

-- **Visual Editor**: Drag-and-drop interface for positioning and resizing card-reveal elements
+- **Visual Editor**: Drag-and-drop interface for positioning and resizing card-reveal elements.
-- **Table Editor**: Tabular interface for managing card elements with fields for labels, content, position, size, and options
+- **Table Editor**: Tabular interface for managing card elements with fields for labels, content, position, size, and options.
-- **HTML Editor**: Directly edit the HTML representation of the card for advanced customization
+- **HTML Editor**: Directly edit the HTML representation of the card for advanced customization.
 - **Configurable Options**:
-  - Reversible reveal elements (allow or not to be hidden again, after reveal)
+  - Reversible reveal elements (allow or not to be hidden again, after reveal).
-  - Centered or top-left origin for positioning
+  - Centered or top-left origin for positioning.
-  - Hideable content after reveal
+  - Hideable content after reveal.
-  - Customizable front and back styles (background and text colors)
+  - Customizable front and back styles (background and text colors).
 - **Background Management**:
-  - Upload custom background image
+  - Upload custom background image.
-  - Clear or reset background data
+  - Clear or reset background data.
-- **History Management**: Undo and redo actions
+- **History Management**: Undo and redo actions with keyboard shortcuts (`Ctrl+Z` and `Ctrl+Y`).
-- **Preview Mode**: View the card as it would appear in Anki
+- **Preview Mode**: View the card as it would appear in Anki.
-- **Export to Clipboard**: Copy the generated HTML for use in Anki
+- **Export to Clipboard**: Copy the generated HTML for use in Anki.
+- **Sequencing Mask Options**: Visualize the order of reveal elements in the editor to help identify and fix sequencing issues.
+- **Settings Modal**:
+  - Configure global options such as reversible, centered, and hideable elements.
+  - Manage background image settings.
+- **Error Handling**: Basic validation for HTML imports.
 - **Keyboard Shortcuts**:
-  - `Ctrl+Z`: Undo
+  - `Ctrl+Z`: Undo.
-  - `Ctrl+Y`: Redo
+  - `Ctrl+Y`: Redo.
-  - `Ctrl+Click`: Toggle selection from visual editor
+  - `Ctrl+Click`: Toggle selection from visual editor.

-### Planned Features

-- Improved UI (blueprintjs.com, chakra-ui.com, ant.design, react.semantic-ui.com, rsuitejs.com, ...)
-- More styling (borders, ...)
-- Per-item CSS editor
-- Item's label offset
-- Style templates
-- Cards collection

 ## Project Structure